-Now, let us take a closer look at how Getir generates revenue.
+Now, let us take a closer look at how Getir makes money.

 Getir: Revenue generation model

-Getir adopts a revenue generation technique that is popular among food delivery companies.
+Getir makes money through a revenue generation technique that is popular among food delivery companies.
 Let’s take a closer look at this method below.

-Because Getir does not own the warehouses where the supermarkets are stored, the margins are also raised.
+Because Getir do not own the warehouses where the supermarkets are stored, the margins are also raised.
 This allows the firm to avoid the regular costs of an owner/operator.